BraidTechnologies/Studio/Boxer/docs/SolutionVision.Salon.md

 *   **AI-Powered Knowledge Base**: Boxer automatically processes and summarizes open-source learning materials from various sources (YouTube videos, GitHub repos, HTML text).
 It uses AI to generate summaries and organize the content in a document store.
 *   **Contextualized Information Retrieval**: The Boxer front-end allows users to ask questions, which are then passed to a Large Language Model (LLM), specifically **GPT-4 on Azure**, and enriched with links to relevant document chunks from the knowledge base.
 This ensures developers receive precise and relevant information based on their specific needs.
-*   **Proactive Suggestions**: Based on student interaction, the model suggests additional relevant content to enhance learning.
+*   **Proactive Suggestions**: Based on learner interaction, the model suggests additional relevant content to enhance learning.
 *   **Teams Integration**: Boxer integrates with Microsoft Teams via a plug-in, bringing the learning assistant directly into the a team's workflow.
 *   **Rapid Content Updates**: The system adapts to rapidly evolving AI fields by processing and summarizing current knowledge.